oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 * Secret macros have the syntax `${secret:SECRETNAME.SECRETKEY}` and `${secret:SECRETNAME.SECRETKEY:encrypt}`.

-The secret macro `SECRETNAME` field must reference the name of a Kubernetes Secret, and the `SECRETKEY` field must reference a key within that secret.
-For example, if you have created a secret named `dbuser` with a key named `username` that contains the value `scott`, then the macro `${secret:dbuser.username}` will be replaced with the word `scott` before the template is copied into its WebLogic Server pod.
+The secret macro `SECRETNAME` field must reference the name of a Kubernetes Secret, and the `SECRETKEY` field must reference a key within that Secret.
+For example, if you have created a Secret named `dbuser` with a key named `username` that contains the value `scott`, then the macro `${secret:dbuser.username}` will be replaced with the word `scott` before the template is copied into its WebLogic Server instance Pod.

 **SECURITY NOTE: Use the `:encrypt` suffix in a secret macro to encrypt its replacement value with the WebLogic WLST `encrypt` command (instead of leaving it at its plain text value).
 This is useful for overriding MBean attributes that expect encrypted values, such as the `password-encrypted` field of a data source, and is also useful for ensuring that a custom override situational configuration file the operator places in the domain home does not expose passwords in plain-text.**